Kra Daadi district

-Kra Daadi is a district in Arunachal Pradesh in north-eastern India.
+Kra Daadi district is a district in Arunachal Pradesh in north-eastern India.
 It was carved out of Kurung Kumey district on 7 February 2015.
+Kra Daadi district is flanked by Tibet international border with China to the north, Upper Subansiri district to the east, Lower Subansiri district to the south, Papum Pare district to the southeast, Kurung Kumey district to the west.

 History

 The creation of Kra Daadi district was approved on 21 March 2013 under the Arunachal Pradesh (Re-Organization of Districts) (Amendment) Bill.

 Kra Daadi was inaugurated by the then Chief Minister Nabam Tuki as the 19th district of Arunachal Pradesh on 7 February 2015.

 Administration

 Palin is the headquarter of the district.
 It has two assembly constituencies, viz., Tali, Palin, covering eight circles viz. clockwise from north, Pipsorang, Tali, Chambang, Palin, Yangte, Tarak Langdi, and Gangte.
-It is flanked by Tibet international border with China to the north, Upper Subansiri district to the east, Lower Subansiri district to the south, Papum Pare district to the southeast, Kurung Kumey district to the west.

 Pania is a sub-division in the district located few miles away from Palin and is administered by an Additional Deputy Commissioner.